responsively-org/responsively-app/README.md

 2. Run `yarn dev`.
 This will start the app for local development with live reloading.

 ## Distribution
-You can build the app for distrbution by runing:
+You can build the app for distribution by running:
 ```yarn package-all```

 This will build the binaries for all the platforms and place it in the `releases` folder.